mianumar/Face-Detection-in-Unity/README.md

-# Face-Detection-in-Unity
+# Face-Detection-in-Unity-using OpenCV
- Face Detection in Unity using opencv
+ Face Detection in Unity using opencv Library in python